Vincent Darré: Early life

 Darré was born in Paris on 13 January 1959.
 His parents were intellectuals, his father was a communist sociologist and his mother is described as a "feminist, bohemian".
-His uncle is Spanish writer and politician Jorge Semprún.
+His uncle is the Spanish writer and politician Jorge Semprún.
 He attended the École alsacienne.
 He studied at the fashion design school Studio Berçot in Paris.

 At the end of the 1970s, Darré met the disc jockey Philippe Krootchey and regularly attended La Main bleue, a nightclub in Montreuil opened by François Baudot and Philippe Starck.
 There he was part of a "gang" composed among others of Eva Ionesco, Christian Louboutin, Edwige Belmore, Farida and Djemila Khelfa.
 They became regulars at Le Palace after he begged Fabrice Emaer to let them in when they first tried to attend.
 He was noticed there for his offbeat and somewhat eccentric outfits.
 In the exclusive and unmissable discotheque of the era, he rubbed shoulders with Olivia Putman, Pierre Le-Tan, and met Paquita Paquin, Azzedine Alaïa, and Arielle Dombasle.